Skip to content

 The Open Food Facts images dataset contains all images uploaded to Open Food Facts and the OCR results on these images obtained using Google Cloud Vision.

-Data is synchronized every month between Open Food Facts server and S3 bucket, as such some recent images are likely to be missing.
-You should not assume all images are present on the S3 bucket.
+Data is synchronized monthly between the Open Food Facts server and the bucket; as such some recent images are likely missing.
+You should not assume all images are present in the bucket.

 To get the raw image '1' for barcode '4012359114303', simply add the image ID: /401/235/911/4303/1.jpg.
 Here, you will get the "raw" image, as sent by the contributor.
 If you don't need the full resolution image, a 400px resized version is also available, by adding the .400 suffix after the image ID: /401/235/911/4303/1.400.jpg.